Caroline yearns to share with her husband Rob—her struggles with her mother, transitions in friendships, and worries in general. Her...

 Dr. Rein has published the book, The Divorce Prevention Handbook: A Practical Guide for Saving Marriages, which guides you in developing the skills necessary to communicate with your partner in positive, more productive ways.

 Dr. Rein has specialized training in coaching executives in the workplace.
 He has post-graduate certificates in Organizational Consulting Psychology and Professional Executive Coaching.
 He is skilled at making good communicators great communicators, and great communicators master communicators.

 Recent Blog Posts

 Each day my life is enriched by listening to and guiding couples as they bring their raw experiences to sessions and we try to make sense of difficult times.
 Through these blog posts, I hope to give readers a snapshot of our work including examples of the real issues that people bring, and how we can find meaning and a path out together.
-Their identities will be protected, but each experience is real.
+Their identities are protected, but each experience is real.
 Because relationships are complex, my role is to help couples share their experiences while providing a conceptual road map to understand their experiences, finding a way out of the woods of painful experiences.
-The blog will share stories and concepts; I hope it provides hope, insight and richness to each reader’s own journey.
+This blog shares stories and concepts; I hope it provides hope, insight and richness to each reader’s own journey.

 Rachel had felt alone in her relationship for years, experiencing the relationship as one-sided.
 She supported her husband Dan but didn’t get the same in return.

 Liz asked Jim to do something for her and Jim reluctantly complied.
 Picking up on his resistance, she later asked,...

 The following sweet dialogue was sent to me by one of my clients.
 Source unknown.
 Wife: “I love you!”
 Husband:...